 The goal of any acne treatment is to reduce the appearance and occurrence of your acne.
 By reducing your acne, you get a clearer face, avoid acne scarring, eliminate painful lesions, and can also improve your health.

-Clearing up your acne is one feat, but preventing it from returning again over the course of a lifetime is the ultimate goal.
+Clearing up your acne is one feat, but preventing it from returning throughout one's lifetime is the ultimate goal.
 Similarly, another primary goal for those suffering from acne is the improvement of one’s emotional health.
 Severe acne can cause emotional distress, anxiety, and other issues, and improving your self-esteem and confidence should be on your list of goals to look forward to after treatment.

 Who Should Not Have Acne Treatments?